grimmsdottir/ProjWizInc/README.md

 # ProjWizInc
-the inc stands for incremental not incorporated
+Its short for Project Wizard Incremental